Proud of Your Boy: Impact

 "Proud of Your Boy" has established itself as one of the musical's signature songs.
 Although the song's popularity was revived upon its inclusion on The Music Behind the Magic, most contemporary audiences and listeners were first introduced to the song via the musical, with it becoming "a staple" several years after being written.
 However, prior to the song's stage debut, "Proud of Your Boy" had already become a popular selection among theater fans and auditionees, which Menken described as "this secret thing ... people would perform" at auditions, prompting 680 News to deem it an "underground sensation".
 The song is considered a cult favorite.
 The staff of The Mississauga News reported that "Proud of Your Boy" became a cult favorite when it was included on The Music Behind the Magic, writing that the stage production additionally restored it "to wonderful effect".

 ShowTickets.com ranked the ballad among "The 10 Best Musical Numbers from Disney's Stage Musicals", commending it for allowing audiences an opportunity to empathize with the titular character.
 BroadwayWorld's Aaron Kaburick described "Proud of Your Boy" as "perfect for any Disney audition", ranking it among the 20 best baritone audition songs.
 Actor Leung said the song "found new life in the stage production".
 There was speculation about whether the song would be included in the then-upcoming 2019 live-action adaption of the film.
 Jackson McHenry of Vulture joked that fans of the song will riot if it is not included, which he wrote "empirically bangs" in the musical.
 Although the song itself was ultimately not included in the film, excerpts were interpolated into its score.

-The Proud Boys, an American far-right group, derived their name from the song.
+The Proud Boys, an American far-right neo-fascist group, derived their name from the song.
+It is recommended that members sing the song at meetings.